kmock930/2024-Summer-Hackathon-Team-1/README.md

 * Note: To stop Supabase, run command `npx supabase stop`.
 # Creating a new Supabase Edge Function (Serverless Function)
 1. Create a new function with command `npx supabase functions new function-name`.
-2. Deploy the function with command `npx supabase functions deploy function-name --project-ref ibhwsqyqdziekcjyakog`.
+2. Deploy the function based on Docker container with command `npx supabase functions deploy function-name --use-container --project-ref ibhwsqyqdziekcjyakog`.